FoamyGuy/Android_Bluefruit_Playground/readme.md

 The app should pretty well guide you into the right direction through setup process to get it working.
 Launch the app and follow the on screen prompts to get started.

-When you are done remember to click the notification to disconnect and exit the service.
-Also remember to disable Bluetooth and Location services if you aren't otherwise using them to save battery.
+When you are done remember to disable Bluetooth and Location services if you aren't otherwise using them to save battery.

 ---